-- 9. Provide dedicated recycling containers at parks and facilities. - 10.
-Retain and develop public rights-of-way for public use as passive recreation. - 11.
-Ensure facilities are accessible to all individuals and groups of all physical abilities to comply with the Americans with Disabilities Act. - 12.
-Encourage development of bicycle and pedestrian facilities and routes that enhance access to parks and recreation programs and facilities. - 13.
-Conduct Crime Prevention through Environmental Design (CPTED) reviews of public parks and recreation facilities to create safe recreation environments. - 14.
+- 13. Conduct Crime Prevention through Environmental Design (CPTED) reviews of public parks and recreation facilities to create safe recreation environments. - 14.
 Use the City's asset management tool to create maintenance efficiencies. - 15.
 Acquire new parks in the 185th Light Rail Subarea and 145th Light Rail Subarea. - 16.
 Enhance and develop trails within parks to enhance the ability of park users to enjoy the natural environment. - 17.
-Ensure the Urban Forest Strategic Plan is used to make decisions related to parks and street trees. - 18.
-Confirm our commitment to environmental standards by considering participation in programs like Green City Program, Tree City U.S.A, Salmon Safe Certification, and Audubon Cooperative Sanctuary Program.
+Ensure the Urban Forest Strategic Plan is used to make decisions related to parks and street trees. - Confirm our commitment to environmental standards by considering participation in programs like Green City Program, Tree City U.S.A, Salmon Safe Certification, and Audubon Cooperative Sanctuary Program.